gravitational/teleport/rfd/0035-aws-node-join.md

    - The node name will be set to `<aws_account_id>-<aws_instance_id>` so that the auth server can efficiently check the backend to see whether this instance has already joined.
-   - This is to prevent replay attacks with the IID
+   - This is to prevent replay attacks with the IID, any attempt by the same instance to join the cluster more than once will be blocked and logged in detail.
 5. Check that the EC2 instance is currently running. \*

 \* Step 5 requires AWS credentials on the Auth server with permissions for